FermionicChaos/geodesy/doc/Design.md

 - Custom serialization for debugging, replay, and AI training.

 ### HID

+The `hid` module (Human Interface Devices) will manage all platform-specific input code, abstracting access to:

+- Mouse
+- Keyboard
+- Gamepad
+- VR controllers
+- Other user-driven or sensor-based input devices

+This module is highly platform-dependent and will eventually bridge native OS input handling to Geodesy's internal event system.

+#### Implementation Status:

+This section is currently a placeholder.
+A full input routing and forwarding system—where runtime `object`s can receive and respond to input—has yet to be designed.
+Input event forwarding, focus control, and input mapping are future features to be specified in later revisions.

 - Abstract input layer for mouse, keyboard, gamepad, and VR input.
 - Event system decouples input from objects.